//7 things you never knew about nicotine

 4. Nicotine “is a carcinogen”

 FALLACY!
-There is no evidence to date that nicotine causes cancer and it is not classified as such by the World Health Organisation or US Surgeon General’s office.
+To date, the scientific consensus is nicotine – by itself – has not been established to cause cancer.
+It is not classified as such by the World Health Organisation or US Surgeon General’s office.
 Its safety profile in nicotine-containing products used under normal conditions has been well-established through years of pharmaceutical clinical trials for traditional nicotine replacement therapies, such as gums and patches.
 Nicotine-based products are recommended by regulatory agencies such as the US Food and Drugs Administration (FDA) and UK Medicines and Healthcare Products Regulatory Agency (MHRA).